-Referencing method S determines the reference using a run with torque/force stop and zero pulse.
+Referencing method S determines the reference using a run with a torque/force stop and zero pulse.
+The run starts with a negative initial movement.

 1. A586:

 Activate referencing method S by setting this parameter to the value -4: Homing on torque/force limit and index pulse initial negative.